jatin423/Churn-Prediction-Project/README.md

 ## Contact

-Created by Abhishek Suyal feel free to connect on GitHub!
+Created by Jatin Patra feel free to connect on GitHub!

 ---